Healthy Rice Pudding

 - Cook slowly.
 Depending on the pan you use, the cooking time to achieve a thick and creamy pudding differs.
 Also, don’t increase the flame to hasten the cooking- it’ll only make the rice stick to the pan.

 - Avoid overcooking the rice.
-Like the above point, do not overcook the rice, or it will be soggy and starchy.
+As mentioned above, avoid overcooking the rice, as it will become soggy and starchy.
 Once most of the liquid has been absorbed, it’s ready to be served.

 - Make it creamier.
 I sometimes like to swirl through a tablespoon or two of cream or replace 1/4 of the milk with it.
 Yes, it will add some extra fat and calories, but the creaminess is unmatched.